uvzz/IERat/README.md

 ### Prerequisites

-Set the BaseURL address to your C2 server address before compling the client!
+Set the BaseURL address to your C2 server address before compling the client in IERat.cs

-* Install:

 .NET Framework 4.8 for the client.

 .NET Core 5.0 for the server.

 ### Installation